evilnose/PyRKViewer/README.md

 [wxPython](https://www.wxpython.org/) framework.
 It can draw reactants, products, reactions, and compartments, and its features include but are not limited to:
 * Support for floating and boundary species.
 * Reactions can be displayed using Bezier curves and straight lines.
-* Plugin support, with some plugin examples: Arrow Designer, Random Network,  Layout, etc.
+* Plugin support, with some plugin examples: Arrow Designer, Random Network, Auto Layout, etc.

 ## Getting Started